sighttviewliu/hashgard/docs/cli/hashgardcli/exchange/make.md

-# hashgardcli exchange create
+# hashgardcli exchange make

 ## Description

-create a new order
+Create a new order

 ## Usage